SardarSaqibKhan/iOS-Preparation-Playbook/README.md

 Stack memory is a sort of memory allocation that the OS continuously manages and uses to store local variables in a LIFO order.
 On the other hand, heap memory is a type of dynamic memory allocation used for storing objects and data structures that require a longer lifespan than stack memory.

+### Heap

+- Heap is dynamic memory allocation and deallocation system for storing reference types
+- Its allocate memory on run time.

+### Stack

+- Stack is static memory allocation system manage in LIFO fashion
+- Its faster then heap
+- Its allocate memory on compile time

 | Stack Memory | Heap Memory |
 |-------------|------------|
 | Stores temporary data used by functions and procedures | Stores data not tied to a specific function or procedure |